Old Stone Chimney: Fort du Portage / Fort Little Niagara

-Fort Little Niagara, built above the Falls of Niagara by French traders and military men, was built as a satellite of Fort Niagara.
-Fort Niagara protected the mouth of the Niagara River at Lake Ontario and the Lower Landing.
+Fort Little Niagara, built above the Falls of Niagara by French traders and military men, was a satellite of Fort Niagara.
+Fort Niagara protected the mouth of the Niagara River at Lake Ontario and the approach to the Lower Landing (below the Falls).
 Fort Little Niagara anchored the Upper Landing (above the Falls).
-At the time, the Niagara Frontier was claimed part of New France.
-To the French crown, Niagara was the third-most important site in North America over which to have control, after Montreal and New Orleans.
-Niagara was the largest obstacle between these other two points in establishing a water-route fur trade that realized the potential of the Great Lakes interior.
+In 1678, René-Robert Cavelier, Sieur de La Salle claimed the Niagara Frontier and Great Lakes region for New France.
+French explorers sought to connect settlements at Montreal and New Orleans with the necessary links and posts to secure their superiority in the Fur Trade throughout the Great Lakes, to the Mississippi watershed and River, and south to the Gulf of Mexico.
+At the time, the French Crown considered Niagara the third-most important site in North America over which to maintain control.

 Built by Daniel Joncaire in 1750 at the southern terminus of the Niagara Portage, the French utilized the Chimney and the rest of the fort for nearly a decade.
-Abandoning the fort to reinforce troops at Fort Niagara, Joncaire burned the barracks and destroyed Little Niagara (and partially-built ships at Burt Ship Creek) in July, 1759 as British forces lay siege in the French and Indian War.
+Abandoning the fort to reinforce troops at Fort Niagara, Joncaire burned the barracks and destroyed Little Niagara (and partially-built ships at Burt Ship Creek) in July 1759 as British forces under the command of John Prideaux (British Army officer) lay siege in the French and Indian War.
 The Old Stone Chimney survived this fire.
 British forces claimed victory at Fort Niagara in July 1759.
 The Portage and its forts also reverted to British control.

 Fort Schlosser

-Before, during, and after the American Revolution and signing of the Jay Treaty, British forces maintained presence at the Upper Landing until 1796.
+Before, during, and after the American Revolution and signing of the Jay Treaty, British forces developed a European presence and function at the Upper Landing until 1796.
 Fort Little Niagara what was rebuilt as Fort Schlosser, and named for the first (though temporary) commanding officer, Captain Joseph Schlosser.
 Portage Master Johnathan Stedman succeeded Schlosser, and lived in a house which utilized the Chimney from 1763 until the end of the British era.
-The British made improvements to the Portage, including the construction of an incline tramway at the Niagara Escarpment and ox-pulled carts to relay cargo.
-The utilization of these improvements disengaged native Seneca Indians, previously "employed" by the French.
+The British made improvements to the infrastructure of the Portage, including the construction of an incline tramway at the Niagara Escarpment and ox-pulled carts to relay cargo.
+The utilization of these improvements disengaged native Seneca Indians, previously employed by the French.
 This led to the Devil's Hole Massacre on September 14, 1763, considered part of the Pontiac Rebellion.
-Stedman was part of the British company and survived the massacre, and returned to his home on the banks of the Niagara River and the reassurance of its hearth.
+Stedman was part of the British company and survived the massacre, escaping on horseback along Gill Creek.
+He returned to his home on the bank of the Niagara River and the reassuring stability of its massive hearth.